keystonejs/prisma-day-2021-workshop/README.md

 ## await is almost as bad as any.

 Every `await` needs to be wrapped in a `try` `catch` block, or better still, wrapped in a `promise`, which either is already, or extends to a `monad` (since the original implementors of `js Promises` just implemented `fmap/then`, without `bind`, probably because its action is immediate.
 Oooops.).
 Fortunately, `await` is less abused than `any`.
 Once monadic IO replaces it, it's hard to contemplate using anything else, and `await` code is easily lifted to `fmap` or `fbind`.
-There will still always be some ugly IO bindings, such as with `fetch`, but they can be localized.
+There will still always be some ugly IO bindings, such as with `fetch`, but they have been localized and abstracted.

-The conversion to monadic io is almost complete.
+The conversion to monadic io is complete.
 No awaits remain.
-Just some ugly `fetch` code to fully abstract.

 This is possibly one of the most important details for stability, because Keystone throws exceptions, possibly originally thrown by apollo, and if those exceptions are not caught, the server goes down.